maialsh/ORCA/README_STREAMLIT_FRONTEND.md

 ### Common Issues

-1. **"Failed to import BinSleuth modules"**:
+1. **"Failed to import ORCA modules"**:

-   - Ensure the `binsleuth/src/cmd/` directory exists and contains all required modules
+   - Ensure the `orca/src/cmd/` directory exists and contains all required modules
    - Check that all dependencies are installed: `pip install -r requirements_frontend.txt`

 2. **Analysis fails with errors**: